catherineloesch/project-1-tictactoe/README.md

 - As a user, I should not be able to continue playing once I win, lose, or tie

 - As a user, I should be able to play the game again without refreshing the page

+  - as a user, I should be able to change the color of my X/O
+  - as a user, I want to be able to enter my name and be shown my score and when it is my turn
+  - as a user, I want to be able to mute the sound effects of the game

 ## Silver Plan